PojavLauncherTeam/pojavlauncherteam.github.io/INSTALL.md

 ::: details Sideloading (Jailbroken)
 **Currently, AppSync Unified is not supported.** There is an [issue](https://github.com/akemin-dayo/AppSync/issues/108) regarding the data directory when installed with AppSync.

-You can follow the `Sideloading (TrollStore)` or `Sideloading (Unjailbroken)` steps to sideload on a jailbroken iDevice.
+You can follow the `Sideloading (TrollStore)` or `Sideloading (Jailed)` steps to sideload on a jailbroken iDevice.
 Regardless of the method, you will benefit from automatic JIT enabling and more memory allocation.
 :::

 ::: details GitHub Actions